 This outlines CEPI's commitment to respecting all internationally recognised human rights.
-All employees of CEPI must adhere to the Code of Conduct.
-Currently new joiners to CEPI read and sign the Code of Conduct before commencing work.
-Mandatory bi-annual confirmation is in place CEPI's online learning management platform.
+All employees of CEPI must adhere to the Code of Conduct, which was last updated in September 2024.

-&lt;sup>1 Note that CEPI's policies are published on its external website, cepi.net.
+1 Note that CEPI's policies are published on its external website, cepi.net.